ferdmusic/audio-overlay/README.md

 *   **Choose Your Audio Device (FA01):**
     *   You can pick your specific audio interface and input channel.
-    *   The app might find your connected audio devices (like Focusrite) automatically.
-This is a planned feature.
+    *   The app automatically finds your connected compatible audio devices (e.g., Focusrite).
     *   If you have many devices, you can choose the one you want.
 *   **See Audio Levels Live (FA02):**
     *   The app constantly checks the audio level of the microphone you choose.